Anonymous-Sumbission/CIKM2023/README.md

 ## **Dataset: Ms-Marco-Event**

-Ms-Marco-Event dataset is created based on the MSMARCO dataset and the EventKG event knowledge graph.
-This dataset contains event-related queries and related documents.
+Ms-Marco-Event dataset is created based on the MS-MARCO dataset and the EventKG event knowledge graph.
+This dataset contains event-related queries from Ms-Marco dataset.

 ## **MusQuE**